List of returning characters in Kamen Rider Zi-O: Kuroto Dan

-As Another OOO, Kuroto has hawk-like wings for flight capabilities, tiger-like claws for slashing enemies, and grasshopper-like legs for increased jumping capabilities.
+As Another OOO, Kuroto has hawk-like wings for flight capabilities, tiger-like claws for slashing enemies, and grasshopper-like legs for superhuman jumping.
 Using Cell Medals, he can create or transform people into Waste Yummies.
 Additionally, he was in possession of the Genm Ride Watch through unknown means until he dropped it when the Taka Watchroid attacked, which Geiz claimed for his own use.

 Tetsuya Iwanaga (岩永 徹也, Iwanaga Tetsuya) reprises his role as Kuroto Dan.

 Masamune Dan

 Masamune Dan (檀 正宗, Dan Masamune) is the original CEO of Genm Corp. and the father of Kuroto Dan.
 In the original timeline, he is the mastermind of the Kamen Rider Chronicle MMO project as well as the first and second Bugster outbreaks who can transform into Kamen Rider Cronus (仮面ライダークロノス, Kamen Raidā Kuronosu).

 As a result of the Time Jackers' actions, Masamune retained his position as the CEO of Dan Corp.
 However, his obsession for Kuroto to become successful resulted in his death in 2016 after his son usurped him moments before Geiz and Tsukuyomi arrived too late in an attempt to prevent it.

 Instead of being reprised by Hiroyuki Takami (貴水 博之, Takami Hiroyuki), Masamune Dan is portrayed by an unidentified stand-in while photos of his original actor appear within Sougo's Time Mazine so he could track the chronology of Kuroto's rise to power.